textpattern/textpattern.github.io/tags/site-slogan.md

 ### Example 2: Slogan as content filler

-The slogan could be used for the content attribute of the @description@ metadata element.
+The slogan could be used for the content attribute of the `description` metadata element.
 Either whole...

 ```html
 <meta name="description" content="<txp:site_slogan />">